thma/lambda-ski/README.md

 I will use the Haskell datatype [`Data.STRef`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-STRef.html) which provides mutable references in the `ST` monad.

-Here comes a basic example that demonstrate the basic functionality.
-A list of numbers is added by adding each of them to an accumulator.
+Here comes a basic example that demonstrates the basic functionality of `STRef`.
+A list of numbers is summed up by adding each of them to an accumulator.
 The accumulator is implemented by a reference `acc` pointing to an initial value of `0`.
 Then we iterate over the list of numbers and update the value of the accumulator by adding each number `x` to it.
 Finally the result is read out from the accumulator and extracted from the ST Monad by runST.
-From this example we can see that `STRef`s work much like pointers in imperative languages.
+From this example we can see that `STRef`s work much like pointers in imperative languages:

 ```haskell